sebastianruder/learn-to-select-data/README.md

 @inproceedings{ruder2017select,
-  title={{Learning to select data for transfer learning with Bayesian Optimization}}, author={Ruder, Sebastian and Plank, Barbara}, booktitle={Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processin}, year={2017}
+  title={{Learning to select data for transfer learning with Bayesian Optimization}}, author={Ruder, Sebastian and Plank, Barbara}, booktitle={Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing}, year={2017}
 }
 ```